aaron-recompile/taproot-script-engineering-cohort/README.md

 3. **Office Hours**: Regular review of practice tasks
 4. **Practice Task Submissions**: Submit your assignments as required

-### Upcoming Lessons:
+### Lesson Status:
-- Lessons 3-12 will be released progressively in the same format
+- ✅ **Lessons 1-5**: Available in both English and Chinese
+- ✅ **Lessons 6-8**: Available in English (Chinese versions for 7-8)
-- Each lesson corresponds to the relevant chapter of the *Mastering Taproot* book
+- 📚 Each lesson corresponds to the relevant chapter of the *Mastering Taproot* book
-- Difficulty and depth will gradually increase
+- 📈 Difficulty and depth increase progressively from basics to advanced patterns

 ---